chevere/docs/components/Dependent.md

 );
 ```

-## Asserting Dependencies
+## Asserting dependencies

-The method `assertDependencies` allows to assert if a Dependent meets all dependencies.
+The method `assertDependencies` asserts if a Dependent meets all dependencies.

 ```php
 $dependent->assertDependencies();